rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 To learn more about how to participate in RocketPool governance, [please check out this medium article](https://medium.com/rocket-pool/rocket-pool-protocol-dao-governance-phase-0-4b8ec7bfe07e)

-## Map an ENS name to your node wallet
+## Map an ENS Name to your Node Wallet

-If you want your node wallet address to be mapped to a human-readable name like 'alice.eth', follow these steps:
+If you want your node wallet address to be mapped to a human-readable name like `alice.eth`, follow these steps:

-1) Purchase an ENS name at their [website](https://app.ens.domains).
+1) Purchase an ENS name at [the official ENS website](https://app.ens.domains).

-2) Still at the ENS website, setup the **forward resolution** for the name, defining which address will be used when someone references your .eth name.
+2) Still at the ENS website, setup the **forward resolution** for the name, defining which address will be used when someone references your `.eth` name.
 - Select "My account"
-- click on the ENS name you want to edit
+- Click on the ENS name you want to edit
-- click on "Add/edit record"
+- Click on "Add/edit record"
 - Insert your desired ETH address, click "Confirm" and submit the transaction.

-3) After the previous transaction is confirmed, you can use the smartnode cli to setup the **reverse resolution**.
-This will allow applications to map back from your node wallet address to your .eth name.
+3) After the previous transaction is confirmed, you can use the Smartnode CLI to setup the **reverse resolution**.
+This will allow applications to map back from your node wallet address to your `.eth` name.

 Execute the command:
 ```